iacobson/ecspanse/README.md

 The full documentation for the Ecspanse project is available on [HexDocs](https://hexdocs.pm/ecspanse).

 Ecspanse draws inspiration from the API of [bevy_ecs](https://docs.rs/bevy_ecs/latest/bevy_ecs/).
 However, while [Bevy](https://bevyengine.org/learn/book/getting-started/ecs/) is a comprehensive game engine, Ecspanse focuses on providing an Entity Component System (ECS) library in Elixir.
-The concepts described in [the unofficial cheat book](https://bevy-cheatbook.github.io/programming/ecs-intro.html) also served as valuable references during development.
+The concepts described in [the unofficial cheatbook](https://bevy-cheatbook.github.io/programming/ecs-intro.html) also served as valuable references during development.

 Please note that Ecspanse does not claim to be a Bevy equivalent in Elixir.
 If you're seeking a fully-featured ECS game library, please give [Bevy](https://bevyengine.org/) a try.